Link Financial Debt – Should You Pay? 2022 Guide

 The reason is money.

-Some debt recovery businesses will provide monetary incentives to staff if they can recover payments or get ‘customers’ signed up to repayment plans.
+Some debt recovery businesses will provide monetary incentives to staff if they can recover payments or get ‘customers’ signed up for repayment plans.

 For this reason, debt recovery staff could become more irritable and aggressive, simply because they want some of your money too.